Orthic Consolidated – Reference

 Includes a notation that will encode Orthic text into ASCII.
 Contains all the example words from the Manual and the Supplement, and several examples from writing specimens in the Manual.

 If not stated, the rule comes from The Manual.
-The wording of each rule is a combination of the original sources and my own understanding.
-I have made very little effort to clarify who said what, but much effort to show where the concept was introduced.
+I have been careful to show where each rule is introduced, but less careful to show who said what.
 Note that, since it’s difficult not to pick up the original accent, you cannot rely on that to separate my words from any other author’s.
+(Cricket)

 Discrepancies